TGenNorth/ISGPipeline/README.txt

 --RUNNING ISGPipeline--
 --------------------------------------------------------------------------------

+-Prior to running ISG, make sure that your system ULIMIT is set to handle multiple processes.
+You can add this command to your ".bashrc" or ".profile":

+ulimit -u 4096

 First, make sure that you have all the dependencies installed on your machine.
 Please review the "DEPENDENCIES" section of this README to find out what programs are required and where to get them.